Certain parameters apply to all transformations that DITA Open Toolkit supports.

 - true (default) – Enables generation of debugging attributes

 - false – Disables generation of debugging attributes

 Note: Disabling debugging attributes reduces the size of temporary files and thus reduces memory consumption.
 However, the log messages no longer have the source information available and thus the ability to debug problems might deteriorate.

-- Specifies whether to generate output files for content that is not located in or beneath the directory containing the DITA map file.
+- Adjust how output is generated for content that is located outside the directory containing the DITA map.
 The following values are supported: